TengHu/SelectiveBackprop/README.md

 ## Niel Hu

+on Lambda Cloud, don't use virtualenv otherwise couldn't find cuda use python3, pip3 instead of python

-Partition is an epoch here
+Partition is an epoch in this repo this repo is in bad shape

+python3 examples/train.py --strategy sb --dataset cifar10 --hours 0.25

+run python on multiple runs
+sample on corrects and compare

 ## Prerequisites